 Start by documenting all of the repetitive tasks in your company into Sweet Process, it would then be useful to document the processes that are not carried out often, but it may be referred back to in the near future.
 Learn more about Sweet Process here.

 If you have already begun use systems and tools to benefit your business, that’s great!
 But, have you thought about automating some of those tools to save even more time?
-Once a process is systemised, you could save even more time by automating the process altogether, which will free up time for you and your employees to focus on other tasks; this encourages you to become more productive and therefore thrive in your industry.
+Once a business process is systemised, you could save even more time by automating the process altogether, which will free up time for you and your employees to focus on other tasks; this encourages you to become more productive and therefore thrive in your industry.
 Here are some benefits your business will gain when you automate your processes:

 - a more enjoyable workload by eliminating repetitive and manual tasks through business systemisation